How To Fly With a Bike & The Best Airlines to Choose

-Learn helpful tips for flying with a bicycle including the best airlines to choose, tips for packing a bike bag, baggage fees, and more.
+Learn helpful tips on how to fly with a bike including the best airlines to choose, tips for packing a bike bag, baggage fees, and more.

-Flying with a bike can be an intimidating experience if you’re never done it before.
+Do you have an awesome bike trip planned, but not sure how to fly with a bike?
+No worries, I’ve got you covered!
+Flying with a bike can be an intimidating experience if you’ve never done it before.
 But despite its potential pitfalls, it’s much nicer to have your own bike on a trip rather than rent one, am I right?

 I’ve flown with my bikes many times – across the US and internationally – and even though it can be a bit of a hassle, it’s definitely worth it.